 So, you’ve decided to venture beyond foosball and add an air hockey table to your home game room.
 Awesome choice!
 Whether it’s for entertainment or casual competitive fun, any player is sure to love this game.
 However, buying the right air hockey table can be time-consuming and overwhelming given that they come in several variations, sizes, designs as well as shades.
-If you are shopping for a new hockey table for your home, here are some guidelines that will help you make a well-informed decision on the best type of table that best suits your needs.
+If you are shopping for a new air hockey table for your home, here are some guidelines that will help you make a well-informed decision on the best type of air hockey table that suits your needs.

 - Best Air Hockey Tables For The Money 2021